Irfan2309/Language-Processors/README.md

-      ## During Labs
+      ## On Lab Computers

-The labs have Jupyter notebooks directly installed.
+The (Linux) lab computers have Jupyter notebooks directly installed.

 You hence only have to:
 1. Get the GitLab repo: